BDMADE/blog-material/problems.md

 this path '/assets/materialize/user.png' is goes to open '/assets/images/materialize/user.png' file,

  rails always avoids images folder name after assets folder in ruby code !

+5. how to add custom layout in devise sign in page ?

+solution:

+step 1: make a controller named sessions using this command

+rails g controller Sessions

+step 2: then, copy and paste the code in the sessions_controller.rb after removing past code:

+class SessionsController < Devise::SessionsController
+  layout 'themes/materialize/main_layout', only: [:new] end

+step 3: add this line in config->routes.rb

+sessions: 'sessions'

+before: devise_for :users, controllers: {registrations: 'registrations'}

+after: devise_for :users, controllers: {registrations: 'registrations',sessions: 'sessions'}

+and finally restart the server.